moul/doc.cloud.online.net/www/documentation/api/content/snapshot.md

-### group Snapshots resources
+### group Snapshots

-This resources of API methods allows you to create, manage or delete your snapshots.
+A snapshot is a full-volume copy stored in our secure data centers.

-#### Operation on a collection of snapshots [/snapshots]
+#### Snapshots [/snapshots]

 ##### Create a snapshot [POST]

+Create a new server

+The response is an object that has a key called `snapshot`.
+This key contain a standard `snapshot` object.

 + Parameters
     + name (required, string, ``)...
 Human readable snapshot name